 Those monuments and plaques?
 We forged those – to honor the memory of our brothers who, at one time fought for us, but died fighting against us.

-Snowflakes and millennial Know-nothings, desecrating any memorial, ought to be turned over the nation’s knee and paddled.
+For desecrating any memorial, snowflakes and millennial know-nothings ought to be turned over the nation’s knee and paddled.

-Our Confederate brothers may not have wanted to be family, but they were.
-They held views we didn’t agree with, and they fought back when we tried to push them around.
+Our Confederate brothers may not have wanted to be family.
+They held views we didn’t agree with, and fought back when we tried to push them around.
 But they were, and are… family.
 They were born to the Land.
 They inherited Liberty’s birthright.
 And they were buried in her soil.

 Memorial Day Observed is little more than a three day holiday for barbecues, ball games, and shore excursions.
 May 30th is a day to remember the forgotten.